maldoinc/wireup/docs/pages/container.md

-The container manages application services and automatically resolves their dependencies.
-Create one at startup, register services, and let it handle the wiring.
+The container manages application objects and automatically resolves their dependencies.
+Create one at startup, register injectables, and let it handle the wiring.

 ## Creating Containers